Bedeck

 Unspooled

-Patrons at any level get this pattern for free as part of their membership, and they get a bunch of other patterns too!
-Here’s a preview of the free patterns you get a the Sheer Nonsense level ($3), the Utter Nonsense level ($6), and Rampant Nonsense level ($12).
+Anyone with a paid Patreon membership gets this pattern included free in their membership.
+They get a bunch of other patterns too!
+Here's a preview of the patterns you get at the Sheer Nonsense ($3), Utter Nonsense ($6), and Rampant Nonsense ($12) levels.
+Oh and there are a couple of goodies for free members too!
+And of course, you can change or cancel your membership at any time, and you'll still have access to anything you got while you're a member, even if you cancel later.
 So sometimes?
 Sometimes I knit something just to see if I can, with absolutely no thought to whether I should.
 Luckily, I design knitting patterns (not, say, rockets or bridges or viruses), so the consequences of this rather haphazard approach are fairly low.
 But that's totally what happened here.
 You see, I was having a little dalliance with sewing.
 And I was at that awkward stage of learning a new thing where you're sort of surrounded by tools and supplies and practice projects and everything feels more than a bit overwhelming.
 I needed to take a little break from being terrible at sewing and do something I actually knew how to do.
 But sewing was apparently still very much on my mind, and these where what happened when I switched to knitting needles instead of sewing needles!
 Oddly enough, thanks to the inclusion of a few strategically placed magnets, the big ones actually make a really useful pin tray and pattern weight.
 So I did find a way to use them to do something more than just soothe my ego (those first few sewing projects are a humbling experience).
 And I have a feeling I'll use the tiny ones to show off my treasured collection of gorgeous silk embroidery thread.
 But really, I suspect most of you are going to knit these just because you can!

 September 12, 2022|